AdaCore/rust-zynqmp/README.md

-# ZynqMP BSP
+# zynqmp

-A Board Support Package for ZynqMP.
+Support for the AMD Zynq UltraScale+ MPSoC.

 ## License